armbian/documentation/docs/contribute/board-maintainer.md

     - does USB work? (at all or partially)
     - other things such as wireless, audio

 If something does not work, this is fine and normal.
 The important part is that it is documented and we get notified about the issues.
 Known problems should be filed as a GitHub issue and linked from the board download page.
-While not required, you should have a build environment setup so you can build images with the most recent images and test them right away.
+While not required, you should have a build environment set up so you can build images from the latest sources and test them right away.
 Your feedback, either positive or negative, is very welcome.
 You are free to add comments to every commit and pull request.

 Ideally you have multiple microSD cards laying around to test regular updates on current releases and nightly without having to re-flash the same card every time to switch between branches.

-Alternatively you can use auto-built images - they are placed at the ever end of each board download pages under "Rolling releases".
+Alternatively you can use auto-built images - they are placed at the very end of each board download pages under "Rolling releases".

 - You must provide "best effort" support in the forum.
 Do not let that wording intimidate you.
 This is not a complicated task.
 Regarding forums this can include things like answering obvious questions (for example by pointing to our documentation, ideally directly to the solution page), let the questioner know that additional information is needed for further debugging (e.g. request "armbianmonitor -u" output) or for upgrade issues, ask if they can recreate the issue with a fresh untouched image from: <https://www.armbian.com/download/>